Related Resources

 Corn Hill Waterfront and Navigation Foundation

-Right around the riverbend from the Genesee Waterways Center in the City of Rochester, Corn Hill Navigation operates the Riverie, a motorized boat that offers wonderful history and ecology tours on the Genesee River and Erie Canal.
+Right around the riverbend from the Genesee Waterways Center in the City of Rochester, Corn Hill Navigation operates the Riverie, a motorized boat that offers wonderful tours on the Genesee River and Erie Canal.
 And just around the bend of the Erie Canal from our Lock 32 Paddling Center and Whitewater Park, Corn Hill Navigation runs the Sam Patch tour boat along the Canal from Schoen Place in the Village of Pittsford.
 This replica packet boat always makes for a great day on the one and only Erie Canal!

-Roc the Riverway
+City of Rochester Roc the Riverway

 An ambitious, awesome series of capital improvements along the Genesee River within the City of Rochester, designed to reinvigorate the City’s waterfront and amenities, and bring people to the River!